KKR earnings surge 63% on strong capital market business

 KKR and its peers have been selling assets for top dollar as the global economy bounces back from fallout of the COVID-19 pandemic.

-The majority of KKR's divestments came from sales of stakes in portfolio companies, including sporting goods retailer Academy Sports and Outdoors Inc (ASO.O), pharmaceutical firm BridgeBio Pharma Inc (BBIO.O) and sports-betting company FanDuel.
+The majority of KKR’s divestments came from sales of stakes in portfolio companies, including sporting goods retailer Academy Sports and Outdoors Inc, pharmaceutical firm BridgeBio Pharma Inc and sports-betting company FanDuel.

 KKR said transaction fees from its capital markets business more than doubled to $112.2 million, up from $60.2 million in the previous year.
 Total realized investment income - which consists of proceeds from asset sales - rose 24% to reach $632.5 million during the quarter.
 Net income under generally accepted accounting principles (GAAP) rose to $1.64 billion from a loss a year earlier.

-Blackstone Group Inc (BX.N), the world's largest private-equity firm, reported last month that its distributable earnings more than doubled, driven by asset divestments in the first quarter.
-Carlyle Group Inc (CG.O) also posted a 23% rise in after-tax distributable earnings as it cashed out on more of its holdings. read more
+Blackstone Group Inc, the world’s largest private-equity firm, reported last month that its distributable earnings more than doubled, driven by asset divestments in the first quarter.
+Carlyle Group Inc also posted a 23% rise in after-tax distributable earnings as it cashed out on more of its holdings.

 Private-equity, opportunistic real estate and infrastructure portfolios climbed 19%, 6%, and 11%, respectively, KKR said, adding that its leveraged credit and alternative credit funds rose 2% and 7%, respectively.